How to Create a Mobile App: A Complete Development Guide

 Some form of limited access or a waiting list can create a sense of suspense and curiosity.

-The ones who receive access feel special and validated.
-The ones who do not experience FOMO, or ‘fear of missing out’.
+Those who receive access feel special and validated, while those who do not experience FOMO, or fear of missing out.

 You can play with the emotions and expectations of your users to create interest within your target demographic.

-Your app should reward users for sharing, and inviting others to the app via a referral system.
-You should also create incentives for encouraging users to use the app more often.
+Your app should reward users for sharing and inviting others to the app via a referral system.
+You should also create incentives to encourage users to use the app more often.

-Incentives don’t have to be monetary, but the reward should meet the effort.
-DropBox offers free space as an incentive for new users.
+Incentives don’t have to be monetary, but the reward should meet the effort. ropBox offers free space as an incentive for new users.
 Some other apps give limited access to their premium option.

 Depending on the nature of your application, you can choose a reward that is attractive to your users based on the specifications of your particular application.